 Media outlets in China need help from companies to get noticed, and the best way of doing that is through press releases.
 The release will often serve as part journalism, part content marketing for bloggers who want their website talked about by media channels without having an expensive advertising budget or personal connection (such as industry insiders).

 The more articles and press releases you publish, the better your site will rank in search engines.
-And that means an extra boost for all of those links from other sites pointing towards yours!
+And that means an extra boost for all of those links from other sites pointing toward yours!

 Baidu SEO will help to grab the attention